 Anil joined Watsi on January 16th, 2017.
-Five years ago, Anil joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Anil joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Anil's most recent donation supported Landei, a 10-year-old boy from Tanzania, to fund arm surgery for a severe infection.

 Anil has funded healthcare for 50 patients in 11 countries.